AdobeDocs/campaign-standard.en/help/automating/using/aep-personalizing-campaigns.md

 >[!IMPORTANT]
 >
->Adobe Experience Platform features are currently in beta, and subject to frequent updates and modifications without notice.
+>This capability is currently in beta, and subject to frequent updates and modifications without notice.
+Data mapping is based on Adobe Experience Platform and requires a specific configuration.
+Please reach out to Adobe Customer Care if you plan to implement this capability.

->[!NOTE]
 >
 >**Push** and **in-app** channels are not available yet for personalization using contextual data from Adobe Experience Platform.